roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 5. Writing *SangerContig* FASTA files :sub:`(AB1)`
 --------------------------------------------------

-The following function can write the *SangerContig* object into FASTA files.
+The following function can write the *SangerContig* instance into FASTA files.
 You just need to tell it where with the :code:`outputDir` argument.
 .. code-block:: R

    writeFasta(my_sangerContig)